MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Labs/LAB[MB-800]_M03_Lab05_Set_up_Accounts_Payable.md

 for foreign vendors and 20175 for intercompany vendors).

 During the implementation process most of the master data for vendors was already imported.
-These vendors, will now have to be configured correctly by adding the correct posting groups.
+These vendors will now have to be configured correctly by adding the correct posting groups.
 First create templates based on the different posting groups.
 Then apply these templates to the existing vendors.